- View destination details

 Know more about the destination, how to get there and accommodation choices

 Reaching by Road

 Regular state run and private bus services connect Bhopal with Indore, Mandu, Ujjain, Khajuraho, Pachmarhi, Gwalior, Sanchi, Jabalpur and Shivpuri.

 Bhopal is on the Delhi-Chennai main line.
 Major trains going from Mumbai to Delhi via Itarsi and Jhansi also go through Bhopal.
 Local buses and auto-rickshaws are available to reach the city center.

 Reaching by Air

-Khajuraho Civil Aerodrome is located about 2 km from the town centre and is well connected to cities like Delhi, Mumbai, Hyderabad, Varanasi and Indore.
-Taxis are available from the airport to reach the city centre.
+Bhopal airport, about 13 km northwest of the city center, is well connected to cities like Delhi, Mumbai, Hyderabad, Pune and Raipur.
+Taxis are available from the airport to reach the city center.